rachana-paudel/AWS_Solution_Architect/ELB and ASG/README.md

 + Support for Redirects: ALBs can be configured to perform redirects, allowing you to seamlessly redirect HTTP requests to HTTPS for improved security or to different URLs as needed.
 This feature is particularly useful for enforcing HTTPS for secure communication between clients and servers.

+Certainly!
+Application Load Balancers (ALBs) offer advanced routing capabilities that make them an ideal choice for modern microservices and container-based applications.
+Here's a detailed explanation:
+1. Routing Tables to Different Target Groups:
+    + ALBs support routing traffic to different target groups based on various criteria, including URL path, hostname, query strings, and headers.
+This allows for fine-grained control over how incoming requests are distributed to backend services.

+2. Routing Based on Path in URL:
+    + ALBs can route requests based on the path specified in the URL.
+For example, requests to "example.com/users" can be directed to one target group handling user-related services, while requests to "example.com/posts" can be routed to another target group handling post-related services.

+3. Routing Based on Hostname in URL:
+    + ALBs can also route requests based on the hostname specified in the URL.
+For instance, requests to "one.example.com" can be sent to one target group, while requests to "other.example.com" can be directed to a different target group, allowing for segregation of services based on subdomains.

+4. Routing Based on Query String, Headers:
+    ALBs support routing based on query string parameters and headers in the HTTP request.
+This enables dynamic routing decisions based on specific parameters or headers, such as user IDs, authentication tokens, or content types.

+5. Suitability for Microservices & Container-Based Applications:
+    + ALBs are well-suited for microservices and container-based architectures due to their flexible routing capabilities and seamless integration with container orchestration platforms like Docker and Amazon ECS.
+They can efficiently distribute traffic across multiple containers or microservices running on different instances or tasks.

+6. Port Mapping Feature for ECS:

+    + ALBs offer a port mapping feature specifically designed for Amazon ECS, allowing containers within ECS tasks to dynamically bind to different ports.
+This eliminates the need to manage port conflicts manually and simplifies the deployment of containerized applications.

+7. Comparison with Classic Load Balancers (CLBs):
+    + In contrast to ALBs, which support multiple routing criteria and flexible target group configurations, CLBs are limited in their routing capabilities.
+To achieve similar functionality as ALBs, multiple CLBs would be required per application, leading to increased complexity and management overhead.

 3. Network Load Balancer (NLB) (v2 - new generation) – 2017:
 + External (Public) NLB: Routes TCP, TLS, and UDP traffic from clients over the internet to a target, typically an instance in a VPC.
 It has a public IP address.